-Unmanned aerial vehicles, often referred to as drones, are becoming increasingly prevalent throughout modern day society.
+Unmanned aerial vehicles, often referred to as drones, are becoming increasingly prevalent throughout modern-day society.
 The use of drone aircraft is ubiquitous within reconnaissance and military operations, providing critical intelligence information and real-time surveillance footage of on-ground activities.

-Drone use in other areas of society has accelerated in popularity and are commonly used for delivery purposes, surveying wildlife, and assisting law enforcement operations.
+Drone use in other areas of society has accelerated in popularity and is commonly used for delivery purposes, surveying wildlife, and assisting law enforcement operations.
 Perhaps most critically, the employment of agricultural drones within the farming and agriculture industry is of the most pressing interest, with its far-reaching and ultimately transformational effects.

 According to the Massachusetts Institute for Technology, applications for agricultural drones have skyrocketed to result in a market that is currently valued at more than 32 billion dollars.
 Drone technology is growing at a hyper-accelerated rate to keep in line with the growth of the global population, which is now projected to exceed nine billion people by the year 2050.